nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The job role of the person that administered the vaccine.
+The role of the referenced practitioner.

 ### practitioner.actor ###